TheLastDance/tbc/README.md

 # TBC Academy technical task

 This project was developed as part of the TBC Academy React course selection process.
 This is [TBC x Usaid webpage](https://www.tbcacademy.ge/usaid) clone with identical functionality.
 The decision to use vanilla JS was made in response to the test task, where it was considered advantageous.
-Otherwise, I could also easily implemented this project using React.
+Otherwise, I would implement it using React.
 All the functionality is custom, no other libraries used.
 The only additional tool installed is liveserver, which ensures proper handling of ES6 modules.

 ## Table of Contents